-…Or, Here We Go, Provoking Thought Again!
+…Or, Here I Go, Provoking Thought Again!

-The newest version of the GOOHF (pronounced “goof”) card was inspired by the “Pride Oreo” graphic that Nabisco posted on Facebook on June 25, 2012 as part of LGBT Pride Month.
+This newest version of the GOOHF (pronounced “goof”) card was inspired by the “Pride Oreo” graphic that Nabisco posted on Facebook on June 25, 2012 as part of LGBT Pride Month.

 In other words, no matter how good the cookie looked to you, no matter how much you really wanted one, you couldn’t actually get any of them.

 Unlike the Oreo, the GOOHF card is real.
-You can order some below, or from our shopping cart, which is recommended if you want large quantities (Jumbo Packs of ~500 cards are available at a nice discount).
+You can order some below, or from my shopping cart, which is recommended if you want large quantities (Jumbo Packs of ~500 cards are available at a nice discount).

 Won’t Some Be Angered by This?

-That’s where you come in: we need to replace those people with others who aren’t afraid to think for themselves.
-If you love the idea behind this card, you definitely need to get on our newsletter mailing list: Click Here for Subscription Form.
+That’s where you come in: I need to replace those people with others who aren’t afraid to think for themselves.
+If you love the idea behind this card, you definitely need to get on my newsletter mailing list: Click Here for Subscription Form.